 All freshmen and incoming transfer students, living in university residence halls/housing for the first time, must complete the Meningitis Compliance form.
 Filling out the survey or paper form one time is sufficient for your educational career at Shippensburg University.

-- If you are under 18, you must print the paper Meningitis Form and return it with your parents signature.
+- If you are under 18, you must print the paper Meningitis form and return it with your parents signature.